Kumara2mahe/Quizz_kur/readme.md

 - After the 10th question, Player's name and totalscore is added to the database and also shown as a scorecard.

+- Also a Try-More button shown under the totalscore to answer more Quiz questions.

+- Try-More works as the above format and returns back to scorecard panel and showing the totalscore in addition of previous score with Try-More scores.

 <br>

 ### App-Preview